-As director of development, Lindsay Robinson oversees the Marijuana Policy Project‘s national fundraising and membership strategies.
-Based in San Francisco, California, Lindsay has been a key member of MPP’s fundraising team since 2010 and has been at the helm of the department since 2014.
 She was one of the primary fundraisers for both Amendment 64, the 2012 ballot initiative to regulate marijuana like alcohol in Colorado, and Ballot Measure 2, a similar initiative that made marijuana legal in Alaska in 2014.
-Lindsay was elected to the board of the California Cannabis Industry Association in January 2016 and currently serves as the chairwoman of the Legislative Committee.
+Lindsay was elected to the board of the California Cannabis Industry Association in January 2016 and served as the chairwoman of the Legislative Committee that same year.

 Lindsay has been working to end marijuana prohibition for two decades, in both volunteer and professional capacities.
-Her passion for social justice has also lead to more than 17 years in the nonprofit industry, fundraising for organizations like the SF-Marin Food Bank, the Center for Justice and Accountability, and La Raza Centro Legal.
+Her passion for social justice has also lead to more than 18 years in the nonprofit industry, fundraising for organizations like the SF-Marin Food Bank, the Center for Justice and Accountability, and La Raza Centro Legal.
 Lindsay received her undergraduate degree in environmental studies at the University of Vermont and has her master’s in nonprofit administration from the University of San Francisco.
-She’s also a registered yoga instructor and tequila enthusiast, not necessarily in that order.

 When building the cannabis industry from the ground up, why is gender parity (having at least 50% women) so important?